bcgsc/mavis/docs/source/glossary.rst

     SLURM
         SLURM is a job scheduling system for cluster management see https://slurm.schedmd.com/quickstart.html.

+    TORQUE
+        TORQUE is a job scheduling system for cluster management see http://www.adaptivecomputing.com/products/open-source/torque/.

     BWA
         BWA is an alignement tool.
 See https://github.com/lh3/bwa for install instructions.